k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

 * The main area - where the table's data are shown.
 This area and its capabilities - like filtering, sorting or grouping - are the same as those enabled in the [Query Builder results window](/articles/11_query_builder/03_building_and_running_an_sql_query.md#results-window).

-* Bottom information bar - presents the execution status, and if succeeded, of the number of entries/rows that are shown for the selected table (up to 1000 rows).
+* Bottom information bar - presents the execution status, and whether succeeded, and the number of entries/rows that are shown for the selected table (up to 1000 rows).

 ![](images/web/01_table_data_viewer3.png)